wimjan123/cuda11.7-gptj-training/doc/README-ppc64le.md

 #### CVE Warning

-At the time of release 2020-08-19 the following critical vulneralbilities were detected in the upstream UBI 8 base image:
+At the time of release 2020-08-19 the following critical vulnerabilities were detected in the upstream UBI 8 base image:

 ```
 vulnerabilities        package                      HIGH Vulnerability found in os package type (rpm) - librepo (CVE-2020-14352 - https://access.redhat.com/security/cve/CVE-2020-14352)